23Skidoo/homepage/content/blog/2013-08-20-Cabal-sandbox.md

 Building Cabal from git
 -----------------------

-The recommended method of bootstrapping the Git version of the `cabal` tool is by using `cabal-dev`.
-Assuming you already have a previous version of `cabal`
+Assuming you already have a previous version of `cabal` installed:
-installed:

     $ git clone git://github.com/haskell/cabal.git /path/to/cabal
     $ cd /path/to/cabal